Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-validate-axiasolar.md

 ![staking queue](assets/guides/how-to-validate/axiasolar-dashboard-staking.jpg)

 The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain in the _waiting_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _waiting_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
-However, it may be necessary to increase the number of DOTs staked or seek out nominators for your validator in order to join the validator set.
+However, it may be necessary to increase the number of SOLARs staked or seek out nominators for your validator in order to join the validator set.

 **Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a AXIASolar validator!
-If you need help, reach out on the [AXIASolar Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation).
+If you need help, reach out on the [AXIASolar Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=axiacoin.org).

 ## FAQ